GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 postman.setEnvironmentVariable("requestTimestamp", dateNow.toISOString());
 ```

-Which gives us nicely formatted commands, which when sent to the controller show result in the door unlocking and the successful `CommandResponse` message being emitted.
+Which gives us nicely formatted commands, which when sent to the controller should result in the door unlocking and the successful `CommandResponse` message being emitted.
 The also will also emit a bunch of state messages to tell you what the door is actually doing.

 ```txt
 [19/07/2019 18:11:18] CommandResponse :